junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 ...
 ```

-We need to add `remark-gfm` and `rehype-raw` plugins.
+Also, we need to add `remark-gfm` and `rehype-raw` plugins.
 The `remark-gfm` plugin is used to render the markdown table, and the `rehype-raw` plugin is used to render the markdown table as a raw HTML element so we can add style to it later.

 ## Limitations